dixit-rajpara/top-songs-dashboard/TASK.md

 - Need to add unit tests for CLI commands (connectivity check, etc.)
 - Need to add unit tests for storage and streaming interfaces
 - Moved connectivity check business logic from CLI to core module
+- Dockerfile for API server added; supports both uvicorn and gunicorn entrypoints for production flexibility.
+- docker-compose.yaml is structured for easy extension with Kafka, MinIO, Postgres, etc. in future phases.

 *New tasks discovered during development will be added here*